 December 25 – No London Underground services running on Christmas Day.

-December 26 – There’s a special service today, with the first trains running at 7am and the last trains running at Sunday times.
-There are a few line closures to be aware of; the Waterloo & City line is closed, the District line has no service to Kensington Olympia, the Jubilee line has no service from Wembley Park to Willesden Green, and the Metropolitan line has no service from Aldgate to Wembley Park.
-As with Christmas Eve, the Piccadilly line will be part closed between Rayners Lane to Uxbridge and Acton Town to the Heathrow Terminals.
+December 26 – There’s a Sunday service today, with the first trains running at 6:50am and the last trains running at Sunday times.
+There are a few line closures to be aware of; the Waterloo & City line is closed, the District line has no service to Kensington Olympia, and no service is expected all day between Queen’s Park and Harrow & Wealdstone on the Bakerloo line, and Wimbledon & Parsons Green and Richmond & Turnham Green on the District line.

 December 25 – No London Overground services running on Christmas Day.

-December 26 – A Sunday service will be running on the trams.
+December 26 – no service on the Elizabeth line on Boxing Day.

-December 24 – Buses will run on a Saturday timetable, with passengers advised to complete journeys by 11:30pm.
-There are no night buses (24hr services will finish around midnight).
+December 24 – Buses will run on a Saturday timetable, with passengers advised to complete journeys by 12am, which is when services that are usually 24-hours are due to end.
+Abellio bus services are also affected by a strike.

 December 25 – There will be no bus services on Christmas Day.